Forces Goal 2030: Weapons procurement

 A tender was floated for procurement of a command ship in 2017.
 The vessel will be used as a floating command centre for different waterborne operations.
 Several tenders were floated to procure a total of six landing craft tank vessels for the army between 2017 and 2018.
 The Bangladesh army issued a tender for procuring two Troops Carrier Vessel (TCV) in January 2018.
 The vessels will be able to carry 200 personnel.
 The shipbuilding contract was awarded to Khulna Shipyard Limited.
 In October 2022, Vard Maritime Inc., a group of Fincantieri and KSL signed a contract to jointly build landing craft, a long-term multi-stage program.
 The landing craft will be built according to a design based on the famous Vard 7 507 Landing Craft Series.

 In a ceremony on 27 October 2021, the Prime Minister discussed the ongoing modernization plan of the Bangladesh Army and its upcoming equipment.
 She stated that one regiment each of 105 mm and 155 mm artillery guns have been procured to increase artillery power.
 She added that the process of procuring one battery of Oerlikon GDF-009 was ongoing.
 The government had signed a contract to procure a Very Short Range Air Defence (VSHORAD) system and two batteries of radar-controlled air defence guns.
 The government also procured six MALE UAV and a tactical missile system for the Bangladesh Army.

 In January 2024, the Army issued a tender notice to procure DJI Mavic 3T drones.

+On November 25, 2025, the DGDP officially issued an RFI to evaluate the FGM-148 Javelin system for the Bangladesh Army's special combat units, including Special Forces and airborne elements.